 So, what exactly is Caller ID?

-Caller ID (CID) is a feature that identifies an incoming caller by name and phone number.
+Caller ID (CID) identifies an incoming caller by name and phone number by displaying the caller's name and number.
 Caller ID is offered by almost all commercial phone providers, including landline, VoIP, and mobile phone services.

 There are two types of Caller ID: